Ctenucha brunnea

 Ctenucha brunnea, the brown ctenucha or brown-winged ctenucha, is a moth of the family Erebidae.
 The species was first described by Richard Harper Stretch in 1872.
-It is found in the US from central to southern coastal California.
+It is a diurnal moth found in the US from central to southern coastal California.
+North of that, it is replaced by Ctenucha multifaria.

+Adults' bodies are 20-26 mm in length and blue, with red heads and shoulder markings.
 The length of the forewings is 18–20 mm.
-The forewings are pale brown with black veins and a blue spot at the wing base.
-The costa and fringe of the outer margin is white.
 Adults are on wing from mid May to mid July.
 They feed on the nectar of Heteromeles arbutifolia.

-The larvae feed on Leymus condensatus.
+Eggs are round and fade from white to yellow, and laid in rows.
+The larvae are black with buff-colored or yellow hairs, with two black tufts on the front and rear and an amber or orange head.
+They feed on Leymus condensatus and other grasses and sedges.
+The pupae are chestnut in color and wrapped loosely in a cocoon of the larval hairs.